Red Hen Publications

 • • • •

-Snape is telling no less than the truth at Spinners’ End, in that it had to have been apparent that the Dark Lord’s return was eminent.
+Snape is telling no less than the truth at Spinners’ End.
+It had to have been apparent that the Dark Lord’s return was eminent.
 His followers’ Marks had been growing clearer over the course of the year.
 Lucius could not have failed to notice that.

 Particularly not after Barty Crouch Jr inadvertently(?) made a general stand-by announcement by sending up the Dark Mark at the Quidditch World Cup.

 And yet it was almost certainly at the World Cup that Lucius made contact with Rita Skeeter, and set up the projected smear campaign against Dumbledore.
-At this point we do not know that the smear would have also been applied to Potter, since at that point, Potter would have been assumed to have no part in the TriWizard Tournament It was limited to students who were of age.
-Yet he did not cancel this campaign once the Dark Mark was sent up.
-In fact, it is possible that he may have only set it in motion after Crouch did so.
+At this point we do not know that the smear would have also been applied to Potter as well, since at that point, Potter would have been assumed to have no part in the TriWizard Tournament.
+That was limited to students who were of age.
+Yet Malfoy did not cancel this campaign once the Dark Mark was sent up.
+In fact, it is possible that he may even have only set it in motion after Crouch did so.
 The campaign was already in play before the representatives of the visiting Schools even reached Britain.
 And it escalated over the course of the year.
 So just what was Malfoy playing at?

 Which brings us to the question of whether or not Lucius is particularly intelligent.
 He is certainly capable of laying very insidious, long-term plots which display a fair degree of cleverness.
 But we’ve also watched him make some very stupid mistakes (usually whenever he has been openly thwarted or challenged) and anyone who gets swept up in something like a pureblood supremacist movement simply cannot have the best of judgment in the first place.
 Certainly not if you stop to consider even the obvious consequences of carrying through any of such a movement’s goals to their logical conclusion in a world such as the Potterverse, as it has been set up.